-The call notice must indicate the date, place and time of the meeting and the list of items to be discussed, as well as the additional information required under the law, including regulations, in force at the time.
+The notification for convening the meeting must indicate the date, place and time thereof and the list of items to be discussed, as well as the additional information required under the law, including regulations, in force at the time.

 Pursuant to Article 12 of the Articles of Association, those with voting rights may be represented at the Shareholders' Meeting, within the limits of the law, by proxy issued in accordance with the procedures provided for by current regulations.
-The proxy may be notified to the Company in accordance with the procedures indicated over time, subject to compliance with applicable laws and regulations.
+The proxy may be notified to the company in accordance with the procedures indicated over time, subject to compliance with applicable laws and regulations.